xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 ```
 Install Nornir plugin nornir-napalm.
 It provides napalm connections through which you connect to the device and execute tasks like napalm_cli, napalm_configure, napalm_get, napalm_ping, and napalm_validate.

-If you assign task=napalm_cli in nornir, then you can execute napalm cli method with the provided cli commmand.
-For example command=["show interfaces"].
+- If you assign task=napalm_cli in nornir, then you can execute napalm cli method with the provided cli commmands.
+For example commands=["show interfaces"].
-Similarly if you assign task=napalm_configure
+- If you assign task=napalm_configure, you can configure the devices with the provided configuration or filename.
+For example configuration="hostname nornir".
+- If you assign task=napalm_get, you can execute napalm getters with the provided getters methods.
+For example getters=["interfaces"].
+- If you assign task=napalm_ping, you can execute napalm ping method with the provided destination address.
+For example dest="172.11.4.5".
+- If you assign task=napalm_validate, you can validate device configuration with the provided validation source or filename.
+For example validation_source=[{"get_interfaces": {"GigabitEthernet1": {"description": ""}}}].
 ```
 pip install nornir-napalm
 ```
 Install Nornir plugin **nornir-utils**.
-It provides inventory, functions, processors, and tasks.
+It provides plugins like inventory, functions, processors, and tasks.

+- Inventory offers YAMLInventory plugin to load data from YAML files.
+- Functions offer print_result, print_title helper functions to format and print the result/title as the output.
+- Processors offer PrintResult addon to print information of task execution.
+- Tasks offer addons like echo_data to echo the data passed to it, load_json to load json file, load_yaml to load yaml file and write_file to write content to the file.
 ```
 pip install nornir-utils
 ```
 Once you have all the required packages installed, go ahead and write the code to retrieve, configure or validate device data.

-Create a directory called inventory and in that create the inventory files hosts.yaml, groups.yaml, and defaults.yaml
+Create a directory called inventory and in that create the inventory files hosts.yaml, groups.yaml, and defaults.yaml.

 **hosts.yaml**
 ```